 The Executive Compensation Committee's approach to Mr. Foss' compensation is consistent with the Executive Compensation Committee's approach to all other executive officers.
 Mr. Foss receives a base salary based upon his responsibilities and experience and which the Executive Compensation Committee believes is comparable to the salaries of other chief executive officers at similar companies.
 Mr. Foss is eligible for the Company's bonus and stock option programs.
 Mr. Foss' 1996 bonus was based upon the Company's performance relative to specific earnings per share targets and Mr. Foss' individual performance as evaluated by the Executive Compensation Committee.
-Due to Mr. Foss' substantial equity position, he did not accept any stock options during 1996.
+In light of Mr. Foss' substantial equity position, the Executive Compensation Committee did not award him stock options in 1996.